usrme/gobarchar/README.md

 ## Acknowledgments

 Heavily inspired by the ['Drawing ASCII bar charts' blog post](https://alexwlchan.net/2018/ascii-bar-charts/) by Alex Chan.
+If there was any prior art that pretty much does the same thing (present an ASCII graph based on query parameters or request payload), then I honestly wasn't aware of it and just created this for fun.

 ## License